Bayer-Group/paquo/docs/source/installation.rst

 While we're rushing towards getting our
 `first official release <https://github.com/bayer-science-for-a-better-life/paquo/projects/1>`_ out, we're constantly changing and improving the way paquo operates.
-If you think you have what it takes to live on the bleeding edge of paquo development, the easiest way is to make sure you have `git` and `conda` installed and then run:
+If you think you have what it takes to live on the bleeding edge of paquo development, the easiest way is to make sure you have `git` and `conda` and `conda-devenv <https://github.com/ESSS/conda-devenv>`_ installed and then run:

 .. code-block:: console

     user@computer:~$ git clone https://github.com/bayer-science-for-a-better-life/paquo.git
     user@computer:~$ cd paquo
+    user@computer:paquo$ conda devenv --env PAQUO_DEVEL=True --print > environment.yml
     user@computer:paquo$ conda env create -f environment.yml

 This will create a **paquo** conda environment with everything you need to get started.
 It installs a